 Backward compatibility.
 MapR lets you upgrade specific projects without needing to upgrade core Hadoop packages.
 Additionally, MapR lets you upgrade Hadoop and run your existing applications as is without rewriting them.

-The high performance, integrated NoSQL database, MapR-DB, lets you run analytics on live data without data copying, and deploy multiple use cases and workloads in a single, operationally efficient cluster.
+The high performance, integrated NoSQL database, MapR Database, lets you run analytics on live data without data copying, and deploy multiple use cases and workloads in a single, operationally efficient cluster.

-MapR Streams lets you reliably deliver event data streams for real-time processing.
-With MapR Streams you can connect data producers and consumers in a high performance, publish/subscribe model.
+MapR Event Store lets you reliably deliver event data streams for real-time processing.
+With MapR Event Store you can connect data producers and consumers in a high performance, publish/subscribe model.

 Apache Drill on MapR lets you immediately query complex datasets such as nested data, NoSQL data, and data with rapidly evolving schemas, without requiring schema preparation.
 ANSI SQL support lets you use your existing business intelligence tools.
 For more information, please see the Apache Drill data sheet.